jmgilman/templates-base/README.md

 - Using [treefmt] for formatting files

 Formatting and commit validation will automatically be ran as a pre-commit hook.

+### Nix and Compilers

+It's important to note that I _do not_ use Nix for packaging project code.
+This is typically handled by different tooling.
+The purpose of Nix is to solely provide an isolated, reproducible development environment.

+The primary reason this choice has been made is because, unless you're able to produce purely static binaries (which is not always gauranteed), any projects compiled with a compiler provided by Nix will automatically have dependencies on the Nix store.
+This means they no longer become easily distributable.
+Nix is great at providing a stable development environment, however, it's dependency on the Nix store makes distribution impractical.
+Therefore, I have chosen to use "native" compilers in my projects.

 [cc]: https://www.conventionalcommits.org/en/v1.0.0/